JadaE789/readme_gen_hw7/02-Homework/Develop/README.md

   ## Project Description

-  This project is a command line application that automatically generates a professional README markdown file for a repository based on answers from the user.
-When the application runs, it presents a series of prompts to the user to fill in sections in the README.
-Then the README markdown file with the user information is saved
+  This project is a command line application that automatically generates a professional README markdown file for a repo based on answers from the user.
+When the application runs, it presents a series of questions to the user to fill in sections in the README.
+Then the README markdown file with the user information is saved and created.

   ## Installation

   npm i

-  ## Usage

-  undefined

   ## License